obsidian-tasks-group/obsidian-tasks/docs/Scripting/Custom Filters.md

 Any placeholders in custom filters must be surrounded by quotes.

 > [!released]
-> Query properties and placeholders were introduced in Tasks X.Y.Z.
+> Query properties and placeholders were introduced in Tasks 4.7.0.

 ### Expressions